Bandar Utama school stabbing: Killer's handwritten note

+Trial and appeal

+The suspect was charged on 22 October 2025.
+The High Court ordered the suspect to be sent to Tanjung Rambutan Psychiatric Hospital for a one-month psychiatric assessment.
+He was later assessed as fit to stand trial and was transferred to Puncak Alam Correctional Centre in Selangor for further evaluation.
+The court proceedings was scheduled to 6 February 2026.
+The defence witness, Dr. Ian Lloyd from Hospital Bahagia Ulu Kinta, testified that the suspect suffered from schizophrenia and mental illness, and experienced delusions since he was nine years old.
+On 14 September, the Shah Alam High Court found the suspect to be of unsound mind during the incident and was acquitted on grounds of insanity.
+The court ordered him to be detained and treated at Hospital Bahagia Ulu Kinta, Perak, at the pleasure of the Sultan of Selangor.

+Following the acquittal of the suspect, Yap's mother, Wong Lee Ping, appealed to the public to support a petition to urge the Attorney-General's Chambers (AGC) to appeal the court's ruling.
+At the same time, Wanita DAP urged the AGC to brief Yap's family on the court's ruling.
+On 24 September, the AGC filed an appeal.

 Public response

-Many domestic leaders expressed their support and condolences in the immediate aftermath of the murder, including Youth and Sports Minister Hannah Yeoh, and Nurul Izzah Anwar.
-Malaysian Chinese Association national organising secretary Leaw Kok Chan stated that an amendment proposal on the party's constitution to prevent convicted criminals from applying for membership.
+Several domestic leaders expressed their support and condolences in the immediate aftermath of the murder, including former Youth and Sports Minister Hannah Yeoh, and Nurul Izzah Anwar.

 Allegations of manosphere subculture

 Several feminist individuals and groups condemned the murder, claiming that the attack was motivated by the incel subculture and femicide.
-Activist Ain Husniza Saiful Nizam, founder and executive director of the feminist non-government organization Pocket of Pink (POP), launched a march demonstration from Taman Tugu Negara to Malaysian Parliament Building on 22 October 2025 in response, which include activists and student movements.
+Activist Ain Husniza Saiful Nizam, founder and executive director of the feminist non-government organization Pocket of Pink (POP), launched a demonstration march from Taman Tugu Negara to Malaysian Parliament Building on 22 October 2025 in response, which include activists, student movements and politician Wan Ahmad Fayhsal Wan Ahmad Kamal.
 The group also demanded the resignation of Minister of Education Fadhlina Sidek over her mishandling of the case including previous bullying and rape cases involving secondary school students.
-It was also reported that politician Wan Ahmad Fayhsal Wan Ahmad Kamal attended the demonstration.
-Despite these claims, no sufficient evidence related to misogynistic terrorism was found.

 Aftermath

 Yap's family conducted a five-day funeral, conducted in Buddhist rites for her in Nirvana 2 Memorial Centre, Kuala Lumpur, which was attended by Nurul Izzah Anwar and Hannah Yeoh.
-Flower wreaths were sent to the funeral, including from the Yang Di-Pertuan Agong.
-Hannah Yeoh placed the Malaysian national jersey in Yap's coffin, citing her active involvement in her school's volleyball team.
-She was later cremated in 20 October 2025 in Nirvana Memorial Park Crematorium, Shah Alam, Selangor with her parents absent during the cremation due to Chinese traditional belief of not encouraging parents to witness the burial of their children.
+Flower wreaths were sent to the funeral, including from the Yang Di-Pertuan Agong Sultan Ibrahim Iskandar.
+Yeoh placed the Malaysian national jersey in Yap's coffin, citing her active involvement in her school's volleyball team.
+Yap was cremated in 20 October 2025 in Nirvana Memorial Park Crematorium, Shah Alam, Selangor, with her parents absent during the cremation due to Chinese traditional belief of not encouraging parents to witness the burial of their children.

+On 25 September, Yap's mother, Wong Lee Ping, announced that the family is planning to pursue a civil suit against certain parties.